One Griswold Street: Ownership by the Church of Scientology

 In October 2007, the building was purchased by the Church of Scientology for $3.5 million.
-The organization had had a presence in the Detroit area since 1963 and originally operated a facility along James Couzens Highway, though at the time of the purchase, the organization's main site in the area was in nearby Farmington Hills, Michigan.
+The organization has had a presence in the Detroit area since 1963 and originally operated a facility along James Couzens Highway, though at the time of the purchase, the organization's main site in the area was in nearby Farmington Hills, Michigan.
 The organization announced that One Griswold would serve as their new regional headquarters, with the staff of the Farmington Hills location to make up the core staff of the new downtown location.
 Following the purchase, the organization listed their Farmington Hills property for sale for $1.5 million.

 By 2015, the building was still vacant and unused.
-However, on May 13 of that year, the Historic District Commission (HDC) held a hearing which included a proposal by the Church of Scientology to renovate the building.
+However, on May 13 of that year, the Historic District Commission (HDC) held a hearing that included a proposal by the Church of Scientology to renovate the building.
 At the meeting, Gensler, a global architecture firm that works with the Church of Scientology in the United States, made several proposals, including replacing a large sign on the top of the building that read "Raymond James" with one reading "Scientology", installing another "Scientology" sign above the building's street clock, adding a large ornamental cross over the front door, and adding both HVAC equipment and a deck to the building's rooftop.
 Additionally, Gensler stated that interior renovations would include returning the first and second floors to their original appearance by restoring a grand staircase and a mezzanine that had been removed at some point in the building's history.
 However, the HDC tabled the proposals for a meeting later that year, with Curbed Detroit reporting that the commission was unhappy with the proposed changes to the rooftop and how they would affect the appearance of the historic building.

 On July 17, 2017, the Detroit City Council approved a permit for the Church of Scientology to begin a planned $8 million renovation of the building.
 The general contractor for the renovation was Roncelli, Inc., a firm based in Sterling Heights, Michigan.
 By September 2018, renovations were well underway, with the "Scientology" sign erected on top of the building.
-While it is uncommon for buildings in the Detroit Financial District to have rooftop signs as the Scientology building does, the organization was successful in getting permission for the sign based in part due to the precedent set by the former tenants Raymond James Financial.
+While it is uncommon for buildings in the Detroit Financial District to have rooftop signs, as the Scientology building does, the organization was successful in getting permission for the sign based in part on the precedent set by the former tenants, Raymond James Financial.

-On October 7, 2018, the building was dedicated in a private ceremony led by the Church of Scientology's leader David Miscavige and attended by about 2,000 spectators.
+On October 7, 2018, the building was dedicated in a private ceremony led by the Church of Scientology's leader, David Miscavige, and attended by about 2,000 spectators.
 As part of the ceremony, a portion of Griswold Street near the building was closed to traffic.
 The building opened to the public the following day, with the organization hosting guided tours.
-According to Church of Scientology representative Karin Pouw, the organization would be the sole tenant of the building, but would host activities from nonprofit and community organizations free of charge.
+According to Church of Scientology representative Karin Pouw, the organization would be the sole tenant of the building but would host activities from nonprofit and community organizations free of charge.